spring-tips/java-14/README.md

 Run that and you'll see that the object has been written to the database and - best of all - you got a spiffy new `toString()` result when printing the resulting `Person` object!

-We've only begun to scratch the surface of all the new featurse in Java 14!
-There are a ton of new features in the language that we've begun to introduce in this video, and considerably more features for security and performance in the  runtime itself.
+We've only begun to scratch the surface of all the new features in Java 14!
+There are a ton of new features in the language that we've begun to introduce in this video and considerably more features for security and performance in the runtime itself.
 I can not more heartily recommend that you find a way off of your older versions of the JDK (looking at you, Java 8 users!) and move to the newest ones.